seanxwh/Udacity_self_driving_car/Traffic_Signs_CNN/README.md

 **A:**
-we've randomly choosen 5 images from the training dataset, and the classification have predict the right result
+we've randomly choosen 5 images from the training dataset, and the classification have predict the right result.One main reason is as we can see above the percision for evaluating the training data is one, which mean there is no error when using the model in training set, this can also mean we've overfit the model, since the testset is not perfectly classified as we can see below

 ```python